Skip to content

 • sockets: Protocol ports.

-• ignore: File path filtering using glob rules; files matching any filter condition will not be collected.
+• ignore: File path filtering, using glob rules.
+Files matching any filter condition will not be collected.

 • source: Data source.

-• pipeline: Script path when using Pipeline.
+• pipeline: Script path definition when using pipelines.

-• character_encoding: Character encoding selection.
+• character_encoding: Encoding selection.

-• multiline_match: Multi-line matching.
+• multiline_match: Multiline matching.

 1 Add Dependencies